Planning on a move to New Hampshire? Whether you're going to rent or buy, it helps to have a few tips on winter heating.

 Their delivery radius covers much of southwestern New Hamsphire and parts of southeastern Vermont.
 But, you can also pick up wood yourself at Treehuggers.
 Contact them for details.

 Kiln-dried wood is ready to burn, and catches fire quickly.
 Another benefit of kiln-dried: there aren't any bugs in the wood.

 That's a plus if you want to stack a good amount inside your home, as I do.
 I stack about 3-4 weeks' worth.
 That cuts down on the number of times I have to haul wood inside.

 Spring is the time to purchase semi-seasoned.
 You need to give it a good 9 months to dry out.

 Semi-seasoned is considerably cheaper than kiln-dried.
 Check out Treehugger Farm's current prices.

 - If you live in an average-sized house, count on needing 4-5 cords of firewood

-- If you live in a small house or cabin, count on needing 2-3 cords.
+- If you live in a small house, count on needing 2-3 cords.